Complex and Adaptive Dynamical Systems: A Primer: Foundations of Cognitive Systems Theory

-The alternative would be to use a network of local computational units which have a continously varying activity, somewhat akin to the average spiking intensity of neural ensembles.
+The alternative would be to use a network of local computational units having a continuously varying activity, somewhat akin to the average spiking intensity of neural ensembles.
 There are two important considerations in this context:

-\begin{itemize} \item It seems presently not plausible that spiking dynamics is a condition sine qua non for a cognitive system.
-It might be suitable for a biological system, but not a fundamental prerequisite. \item Typical spiking frequencies are in the range of 5-50 spikes per second.
-A typical cortical neuron receives input from about ten thousand other neurons, {\it viz} 50-500 spikes per millisecond.
-The input signal for typical neurons is therefore quasi-continuous. \end{itemize} Exact timing of neural spikes is clearly important in many areas of the brain, e.g.\ for the processing of acoustic data.
-Individual incoming spikes are also of relevance, when they push the post-synapic neuron above the firing threshold.
-The considerations listed above indicate however a reduced importance of precise spike timing for the average all-purpose neuron.
+\begin{itemize} \item[--] {At present, it does not seem} plausible that spiking dynamics is a condition \textit{sine qua non} for a cognitive system.
+It might be suitable for a biological system, but not a fundamental prerequisite. \item[--] Typical spiking frequencies are in the range of 5--50 spikes per second.
+A typical cortical neuron receives input from about ten thousand other neurons, viz 50--500 spikes per millisecond.
+The input signal for typical neurons is therefore quasicontinuous. \end{itemize} {The exact} timing of neural spikes is clearly important in many areas of the brain, e.g.\ for the processing of acoustic data.
+Individual incoming spikes are also of relevance, when they push the {postsynaptic} neuron above the firing threshold. {However, the above considerations indicate} a reduced importance of precise spike timing for the average all-purpose neuron.